martinchristen/EP2023Tutorial/README.md

 ## Installation

-Installation Instructions are in Notbooks:
+Installation instructions are in these Notebooks:

 * EP02_Installation_Windows.ipynb
 * EP03_Installation_MacOS.ipynb